Caspar007/caspar007.github.io/README.md

 ## Adding add-ons to your repository
+For ease of updating included add-ons, the recommended method of doing this is via [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules),
 ---
-To build the repository, first place the add-on source folders for whichever add-ons you'd like to be contained in your Kodi repo inside this repository.
-For ease of updating included add-ons, the recommended method of doing this is via [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which are supported by many Git clients, as well as the Git terminal.
 Example for VSCode:
 Open the repo sub folder in the code explorer, run in the terminal:
 `git submodule add https://github.com/jurialmunkey/plugin.video.themoviedb.helper.git`